Get Schooled

 Generally, community colleges have much more fluid application cycles and timelines for new students compared to four-year colleges.
 This means that you can potentially apply and be admitted to a community college later in the school year.
 Community college is a great option to consider if you want to save money on tuition fees, are unsure about what you want to study, or weren’t originally planning on applying to college.

 Additionally, community college may be a good option for students who experienced FAFSA-related challenges.
-If you were admitted to a college but haven't received your financial aid award letter, leaving you feeling unsure about whether it's financially realistic to attend with aid, you may be able to defer your admission for up to one year.
-Your ability to defer will depend on your college’s policies, so check in with them to learn more before making a decision.
+If you were admitted to a college but haven't received your financial aid offer letter, leaving you feeling unsure about whether it's financially realistic to attend with aid, you may be able to defer your admission for up to one year.
+Your ability to defer will depend on your college’s policy, so check in with them to learn more before making a decision.

 Trade schools

-If you’re looking for practical, hands-on training that can prepare you for the workforce in one-two years, consider enrolling in a trade school.
+If you’re looking for practical, hands-on training that can prepare you for the workforce in one to two years, consider enrolling in a trade school.
 Trade schools offer programs that prepare students for careers in fields such as healthcare, cosmetology, technology, and more.
 Also, with careful planning and preparation, students can continue their education toward a college degree after completing a trade school program.
 For example, you can attend trade school to become a Licensed Practical Nurse (LPN), then move on to earn your Bachelor of Science in Nursing (BSN) at a four-year college.
 No matter what your career interests are, it's important to research trade schools thoroughly and consider whether the programs they offer align with your career goals.

 Have any questions about applying to college or navigating FAFSA challenges?
 Text #College to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!